Samuel James Mitchell

 Samuel James Mitchell (11 May 1852 – 3 October 1926) was an Australian politician and judge.
 He was a member of the South Australian House of Assembly from 1901 to 1910, representing the Northern Territory.
 He was Government Resident of the Northern Territory and the inaugural judge of the Supreme Court of the Northern Territory from 1910 to 1912.
 He returned to South Australia after 1912, serving as a judge in various capacities until his death.

 Early life

 Mitchell was born near Mount Barker in South Australia.
-He was educated at RC Mittons Grammar school in Adelaide.
+He was educated at R. C. Mitton's Grammar school in Adelaide.

 He worked at Mount Gambier and Melrose before moving to Port Augusta in 1871 and working as an auctioneer.

 He was a Corporate Town of Port Augusta councillor and served as its mayor for two years before returning to Adelaide and working as a draper.
 He married Eliza Ann Gardner on 15 September 1875.